Colette Rolland

-Colette Rolland (born 1943, in Dieupentale, Tarn-et-Garonne, France) is a French computer scientist and Professor of Computer Science in the department of Mathematics and Informatics at the University of Paris 1 Pantheon-Sorbonne, and a leading researcher in the area of information and knowledge systems, known for her work on meta-modeling, particularly goal modelling and situational method engineering.
+Colette Rolland (born 1943, in Dieupentale, Tarn-et-Garonne, France) is a French computer scientist and Professor of Computer Science in the department of Mathematics and Informatics at the University of Paris 1 Pantheon-Sorbonne.
+She is a leading researcher in the area of information and knowledge systems, known for her work on meta-modeling, particularly goal modelling and situational method engineering.

 Biography

 In 1966 she studied applied mathematics at the University of Nancy, where she received her PhD in 1971.
-In 1973 she was appointed Professor at the University of Nancy, Department of Computer Science.
+In 1973, she was appointed Professor at the University of Nancy, Department of Computer Science.
 In 1979 she became professor at University of Paris 1 Pantheon-Sorbonne Department of Mathematics and Informatics.

-She has been involved in a large number of European research projects and used to lead cooperative research projects with companies.
+She has been involved in numerous European research projects and has led cooperative research projects with companies.
 She is currently Professor Emeritus of Computer Science in the department of Mathematics and Informatics.